 Marriage and intercourse

-With all types of FGC, sex can be painful and traumatic.
+With all types of FGM/C, sex can be painful and traumatic.
 Women and girls who have undergone FGC Type III will often have to be re-cut to have sex or may experience forced penetration.
 It is not only the first time that is painful.
 For many women, scar tissue will continue to cause pain during sex throughout their lifetimes, whilst their partners may also experience pain and trauma during sex.

 After a girl is cut, there can be an increased risk of infertility, which within some communities may cause her to be abandoned by her husband.